tlswg/tls13-spec/draft-ietf-tls-tls13.md

   client is not authenticating via a certificates. [{{client-certificate}}]

 CertificateVerify
-: a signature over the entire handshake using the public key in the Certificate message.
+: a signature over the entire handshake using the private key corresponding to the public key in the Certificate message.
 This message will be omitted if the client is not authenticating via a certificate. [{{client-certificate-verify}}]

 Finished